Pay Less Upfront with Thrizer. File a Superbill. Or Use Your FSA or HSA.

 Self-pay therapy means what happens in our sessions stays between our family and yours.
 No diagnosis code shared with your insurer.
 No records flagged in a database.

-Most in-network child psychologists in Texas have waitlists of 3–9 months.
+Most in-network child psychologists in Texas have delays of 3–9 months.
 When your child is struggling, waiting 6 months for care is painful — for them and for you.
 As a self-pay practice, we typically have appointments available within a week.

 Insurance panels require therapists to see 25–40 clients per week just to make ends meet.
 That’s too many.
 It leads to burnout, rushed sessions, and providers who can’t give any one family the depth of attention they need.